Hania Aamir

 In addition to acting, she serves as the ambassador for several brands and products.
 On Instagram, Aamir is the most-followed Pakistani woman.

-Early life and background
+Early life and education

-Aamir was born on 12 February 1997 in Rawalpindi, Punjab into a Punjabi family originating from Murree.
+Aamir was born in Rawalpindi in the Punjab province and comes from a Punjabi speaking family with roots in Murree.
+Her parents separated early in her life, and she was raised by a single mother.
+Hania has spoken publicly about facing emotional trauma and financial difficulties during her childhood.

+She enrolled at the Foundation for Advancement of Science and Technology (FAST-NUCES), which is where she was studying when she auditioned for her debut film, Janaan (2016).
+She later dropped out of college, citing her need to earn money to financially support her family.
+She described herself as having been a "rebellious" student during her time in college.

 Career

 Early work (2016–2019)

 Aamir was studying at the Foundation for Advancement of Science and Technology (FAST-NUCES), when she auditioned for the romantic comedy Janaan (2016).

 Aamir subsequently starred as a beauty-obsessed unfaithful wife in the 2017 romantic drama Titli.
 Her performance in Hum TV's romantic drama Phir Wohi Mohabbat (2017), earned her the Best Television Sensation Female at the Hum Awards.
 That same year, Aamir played a headstrong bride-to-be in the heist comedy Na Maloom Afraad 2.
 The following year, Aamir featured in Parwaaz Hai Junoon alongside Hamza Ali Abbasi, Ahad Raza Mir and Kubra Khan.
 Her next portrayal was of a girl next door in the melodrama Visaal (2018), opposite Zahid Ahmed and Saboor Aly.

 Aamir played the free-spirited heiress of Shergarh in Anaa (2019) opposite Shehzad Sheikh.
 She also sang the title track of the series along with Sahir Ali Bagga, which has garnered 8 million views on YouTube.
 She received positive reviews for her work.